 No. There is absolutely no evidence to show that Sweet’s syndrome can be successfully treated or cured with alternative or nutritional therapies.
-However, some of these therapies may be helpful in promoting overall psychological or physical good health and well-being.
+However, some of these therapies may be useful in the management of other conditions, or helpful in promoting overall psychological or physical good health and well-being.

 Are you sure that alternative or nutritional therapies can’t be used to treat or cure Sweet’s syndrome, or is this simply a lie that ‘Big Pharma’ wants us to believe?

 Yes.
 At present, the general consensus of the medical community is that there is no alternative or nutritional therapy that can be used to treat or cure Sweet’s syndrome.
 However, some people are being lied to, and told that there are natural and alternative cures for Sweet’s syndrome, but that ‘Big Pharma’ doesn’t want them to know about it.